TechWarriorXOfficial/Bank-Management/README.md

 ## **Overview**

-This project is a simple Bank Management System built in C++ for beginners.
+This project is a simple Bank Management System built in C++.
 It simulates basic banking operations such as creating an account, depositing money, withdrawing money, and checking the balance.
 The system is designed to help newcomers to C++ understand core programming concepts like classes, objects, functions, and control structures.

 ## **Features**